RochelleLundy/INFX-551-Spring2017/DataCleaning/CleaningProcess-MaterialRecoveryAndDisposal_WA_1986-2014.md

 - Edit single cell on row 80, column Material Type
 - Fill down cells in column Material Type

-Relabel column with 'Material' variable name instead of subdividing header
+Relabel new column with 'Material' variable name instead of subdividing header
 - Rename column MSW Materials Recovered for Recycling (tons): to Material

 Remove blank rows and columns using faceting